-The senior management provided to the Company comprise the Group Chief Executive, Group Treasurer, Group Finance Director and Company Secretary, and the Group Credit and Risk Director.
-The Group Chief Executive has defined powers of authority and responsibility which are delegated to him and reviewed annually by the Board.
-The Group Company Secretary is responsible for ensuring that Board procedures are followed.
+The senior management provided to the Company comprise the Group Chief Executive, Group Funding and Marketing Director, Group Credit and Risk Director and the Group Finance Director and Company Secretary.
+The Group Chief Executive has defined powers of authority and responsibility which are delegated to them and reviewed annually by the Board.
+The Company Secretary is responsible for ensuring that Board procedures are followed.
 The services of executive Directors are provided by the Immediate Parent Company in accordance with the MSA.